I think I’ve shared with you before, I LOVE ANYTHING CARAMEL! When most of you are drooling over chocolate, I’m drooling over caramel.

 - Topping: Yes, use another bowl, combine the oats, brown sugar, cinnamon, and flour with a fork until completely blended.
 Cut in the cold butter with a pastry blender or a fork.
 The mixture will be coarse crumbs.
 Set aside.

 - Remove the crust from the oven.
 Turn the oven to 350 degrees.
 Pour the apples on top of the warm crust.
 Make sure they are spread evenly and make sure the apples are pressed in tightly.
 With your hands, sprinkle the apple layers with the topping and bake for 30 to 35 minutes or it’s golden brown.

 - When done, let cool until its room temperature, and then put it into the fridge for at least 2 hours or even overnight.
 This will help you cut your bars.
 Lift the parchment paper edges out of the pan and cut your yumminess into bars.
 Once cut, drizzle each bar with caramel sauce.
 I suggest our caramel sauce, the recipe is below.

 I was telling my mother in law about this caramel sauce.
 She told me that when she was a little girl, people would bring burnt sugar from the sugar mill because it always made the best caramel, in fact, this was the only way they would ever have caramel.

 You will be drooling over this!
 It will make your bars heavenly but would be great ice cream topping.

 - Sugar will form clumps and eventually melt into a thick brown, liquid as you continue to stir.
 Make sure not to let it burn.

 - Once sugar is completely melted, add the butter.
 Be careful, when you add the butter it will make it bubble rapidly.

 - Stir the butter into the caramel until its completely melted.

 - Remove from the heat and stir in the salt.
-Allow to cool for about 10 minutes before using.
+Allow cooling for about 10 minutes before using it.